Fibroids at a glance

 - Pain during sex

 Fibroids can develop anywhere in the uterus, and more than one may develop over time.
-Large uterine fibroids that distort the shape of the uterus or uterine cavity most frequently affect fertility, prohibiting an embryo from implanting.
+Large fibroids that distort the shape of the uterus or uterine cavity most frequently affect fertility, prohibiting an embryo from implanting.

 Turn to the experts at TRM.
 We’re here for you.